littlebart/varnish-vartier/README.md

  ### Purge xkey mechanism

 Purge by xkey tag or more tags at once (soft or hard) on dedicated route behind ACL - If backend "tags" their responses with *xkey http header*, cache can be purged on special route without knowledge where resource in cache is present (use vmod-xkey module).
-Can be used one or more xkey tags if needed for both tagging and ivalidation.
+Can be used one or more xkey tags if needed for both tagging and invalidation.

 ### Direct passthrough URL cache refreshing